A Complete Guide to the Wine Production Process

 Crushing

-The purpose of the crushing step is to break the skins of the berries so the juice can run free.
+The purpose of the crushing step in the process of making wine is to break the skins of the berries so the juice can run free.
 This can be a manual or machine-induced process and must be done carefully.
 The manual process is done by human feet, picture the classic photo of someone in a barrel stepping on grapes, and the mechanical process is done via crushing/de-stemming machines.

 Pressing